Learn to Play Keyboard Instrument Music Fast!

 Learn about other common symbols found in sheet music: repeat instructions, the pause symbol and octave higher symbol.

-Brief introduction to playing with the left hand on the piano: how to read the bass clef.
+Brief introduction to playing with the left hand on the keyboard: how to read the bass clef.

 Download the PDF of tunes to practice the left hand.